 He is charged with genocide, conspiracy to commit genocide, incitement to commit genocide and crimes against humanity.
 He protests his innocence.

-According to the prosecution, Gatete continued to hold influence over local police, gendarmes and militiamen in the Byumba and Kibungo prefectures.
+According to the Prosecution, Gatete continued to hold sway over local police, gendarmes and militiamen in the Byumba and Kibungo prefectures after his dismissal.

 The first defence witness, a woman code-named LA 41, denied that the accused ordered massacres of Tutsis on April 7, 1994, allegedly out of the Rwankuba District office of Murambi commune.
 "I knew Gatete.
 I didn't see him at Rwankuba in April 1994", said the woman who was then running a small restaurant only a three minutes' walk away from the district office.

 "But had he arrived before 7am, you wouldn't have seen him, wouldn't you?", Drew White from the Prosecutor' s office questioned her.

 LA 41 confirmed but added that she would have been told by other people if Gatete had come.

 The defendant was arrested in Congo-Brazzaville on September 11, 2002, and subsequently transferred to the UN Detention Facility in Arusha.
 His trial started on October 20, 2009.
 The prosecution closed its case on November 16 having heard 22 witnesses.